doluwamu/ProShope/README.md

 PAYPAL_CLIENT_ID = Your PayPal client ID
 ```

-## For more scripts you can run, go into the frontend folder and find the `README.md` file
+## For more scripts you can run, go into the frontend folder and find the `README.md` file.